SystemsApproach/ops/intro.rst

 ~~~~~~~~~~~~~

 Just as important as what building blocks we take for granted are the
 technologies we do not include.
-We discuss two here.
+We discuss three here.

 First, you might have expected Service Mesh frameworks like Istio or
 Linkerd to be included.
 While it is true that anyone running